Mount Carmel Presbyterian Church – Mount Carmel, South Carolina

 South Carolina | SC Picture Project | McCormick County Photos | Mount Carmel Presbyterian Church

-Mount Carmel Presbyterian Church is listed in the National Register as part of the McCormick District, which adds the following about the area:
+Mount Carmel Presbyterian Church is listed in the National Register as part of the Mount Carmel Historic District:

 Mount Carmel is a small town that developed in the 1880s, contemporary with the development of the Savannah Valley Railroad.
 The community was a flourishing village by the turn of the century.
 The district is located in the heart of the town and contains a high concentration of buildings constructed during the town’s period of prosperity, between 1885 and 1920.
 Included in the district are residential, commercial, institutional, religious, and industrial buildings, located in an irregular patter adjacent to the railroad tracks.